StoneMonarch/initial-server-config-automation/README.md

 ### Reason for Being

 This repository is used to run some very basic setup steps on initial VM startup.
-This might be replaced with ansible later on
+This might be replaced with ansible later on.